glen-sharp/emission-calculator-app/emission-api/README.md

 ```

 ## Future Improvements
-1. Add foregn key constraint between tables and query the Scope and Category through that
+1. Potentially add foregn key constraint between tables and query the Scope and Category through that if `lookup_identifier` is unique
     - Means that most up-to-date Scope and Category is used
-    - Couldn't get done now as don't know if 'lookup_identifier' is unique so can't just filter on that without using unit field
+    - Couldn't get done now as don't know if `lookup_identifier` is unique so can't just filter on that without using unit field
     - Also results in extra table to be queried, potentially resulting API being less performant
 2. Split database into "raw" and "conform" instances to allow raw data to be queries alongside transformed data
 3. Use environment variables for variables in `config.py` file
+4. Deploying to AWS:
+    1. Replace import folder with S3 bucket
+    2. Allow Athena to query raw CSV files
+    3. Convert ETL script into Glue job
+    4. Link eventbridge with S3 bucket, and trigger glue job when file is loaded
+    5. Populate RDS with conformed data from glue job
+    6. Push API and Frontend container image to ECR
+    7. Deploy API into AWS Lambda using API gateway to query
+    8. Deploy Frontend into AWS Fargate